nickebbitt/nickebbitt.github.io/_drafts/206-12-17-making-a-mockery-of-web-services.markdown

 date:   2016-12-17 00:00:00
 categories: java
 ---
 In October 2016 I gave my first public talk at the Manchester Java Community (MJC).
-This blog provides the detail of what I discussed to support the [slides](https://speakerdeck.com/nickebbitt/making-a-mockery-of-web-services).
+The talk took the form of a 15 minute lightning talk and this blog provides the detail of what I discussed to support the [slides](https://speakerdeck.com/nickebbitt/making-a-mockery-of-web-services).

 # Abstract